 Developer sandboxes are meant for development and application testing purposes only, and not for managing applications in production.
-We do not support sandboxes for other purposes such as

 Check out our latest feature matrix to learn what features or limitations are applicable to sandboxes, or please contact your CSM for more information.

 How is my sandbox environment different from a free developer account?